 Distracted Driving Accidents

 Drivers can be distracted in a variety of ways, including using their cellphones to talk or text, eating or drinking, putting on makeup, smoking, or fidgeting with the radio or GPS system.
-Given the high risks associated with distracted driving, Florida State Statute 316.305 prohibits texting while driving in the State of Florida.
+Given the high risks associated with distracted driving, Florida State Statute 316.305 prohibits texting while driving.Proving Negligence

-- The distracted driver owed the victim a duty to exercise reasonable care, which is usually straightforward to establish in car accident cases;
+- Distracted driver owed the victim a duty to exercise reasonable care, which is usually straightforward to establish in car accident cases

-- The defendant breached the duty of care by engaging in a distracting activity, such as by texting and driving;
+- Defendant breached the duty of care by engaging in a distracting activity, such as texting and driving

-- The distracted driver's breach was a direct cause of the victim's resulting injuries; and
+- Distracted driver's breach was a direct cause of the victim's resulting injuries

 Distracted driving is not to be taken lightly.
 In some serious accidents, victims may tragically lose their lives.
 If your loved one was killed by a distracted driver, you may be able to file a wrongful death claim in Florida.
-These lawsuits often are brought by close family members of an accident victim, seeking compensation for medical and burial expenses as well as lost earning capacity and damages based on their relationship to their lost loved one.Seek Compensation for Your Injuries by Enlisting a Naples Lawyer
+These lawsuits often are brought by close family members of an accident victim, seeking compensation for medical and burial expenses as well as lost earning capacity and damages based on their relationship to their lost loved one.Our Legal Team

 Drivers who fail to take proper care behind the wheel should be held accountable for any harm they cause.
-At Lusk, Drasites & Tolisano, our injury attorneys can help residents of Naples and the surrounding communities assert their rights after a motor vehicle collision.
-We proudly represent individuals from cities throughout Collier and Lee Counties, including Cape Coral, Lehigh Acres, and Port Charlotte.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+At Lusk, Drasites, & Tolisano, our car accident attorneys can help victims assert their rights after a collision.
+Our accident lawyers proudly represent individuals near Cape Coral, Fort Myers, and Naples.
+Call us toll free at (800) 283-7442.